Unawatuna is located in the South of Sri Lanka and it’s a FANTASTIC place to visit.

 We saw it in the Sri Lankan backpacking group and I am SO glad we did.

 It’s basically the ONLY self-funding rescue centre for dogs in all of Sri Lanka.

 And with 40 million strays, you can imagine the challenge they are facing.

 You can visit the clinic and meet some of the dogs and see how things work.

 I highly recommend it because you get to meet some VERY unique doggies, and of course lots of puppies.

-Galle Fort is in “Galle” which is basically a 15-minute tuk-tuk drive from Unawatuna, but a must-see on your visit here.
+Galle Fort is a short 15-minute tuk-tuk drive from Unawatuna, but a must-see on your visit here.

 If you don’t want to go by tuk-tuk, you can easily rent mopeds in Unawatuna for cheap.

 Galle Fort is a fort complex that was built by the Dutch in 1588.

 It’s a large complex with a lot to see and it can easily take you two-three hours to walk around and see everything.